Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 #### Damage

 You make an attack roll against the target.
 Your bonus to the roll equals your Strength modifier plus your Proficiency Bonus.
-On a hit, the target takes :dmg-blunt: Bludgeoning damage equal to 1 plus your Strength modifier.
+On a hit, the target takes :dmg-bldg: Bludgeoning damage equal to 1 plus your Strength modifier.

 #### Grapple